juanproldan/SKU_Predictor_v2.0/docs/010_SKU_Predictor_v2.0_PRD.md

   - *Implementation: Radio button selection interface with manual entry option*

 * ✅ **As a Fixacar employee, I want my correct selections to be saved automatically to improve future predictions and suggestions for similar parts and vehicles by updating the Maestro file.**
-  - *Implementation: Learning mechanism saves confirmed selections to Maestro.xlsx with 4-parameter matching (maker, fabrication_year, series, descripcion)*
+  - *Implementation: Learning mechanism saves confirmed selections to Maestro.xlsx with 4-parameter matching (maker, model, series, descripcion)*

 * ✅ **As a Fixacar employee, I want the system to learn when a suggested SKU was incorrect based on my feedback (declining or selecting a different one).**
   - *Implementation: User selections update the expert-validated Maestro database for future high-confidence matches*